Racial segregation in the United States: In Alaska

 Racial segregation in Alaska was primarily targeted at Alaska Natives.
 In 1905, the Nelson Act specified an educational system for whites and one for indigenous Alaskans.
 Public areas such as playgrounds, swimming pools, and theaters were also segregated.
 Groups such as the Alaska Native Brotherhood (ANB) staged boycotts of places that supported segregation.
 In 1941, Elizabeth Peratrovich (Tlingit) and her husband argued to the governor of Alaska, Ernest Gruening, that segregation was "very Un-American".
 Gruening supported anti-discrimination laws and pushed for their passage.
-In 1944, Alberta Schenck (Inupiaq) staged a sit-in in the whites-only section of a theater in Nome, Alaska.
+In 1944, Alberta Schenck (Inupiaq) staged a sit-in in the whites-only section of a theater in Nome.
 In 1945, the first anti-discrimination law in the United States, the Alaska Equal Rights Act, was passed in Alaska.
 The law made segregation illegal and banned signs that discriminate based on race.